Streaming in the CWC Virtual Cinema extended through Epiphany, January 6 – aka Loppiainen in Finland.

 Essentially a parody, you’ll see why Rare Exports has attained cult status, complete with an adorable young star and a Santa Claus that Mommy won’t be kissing under the mistletoe!

-Parents’ Note: there are brief moments of incidental male nudity – not salacious – just a bunch of wrinkled geriatric men, thus an R rating.
-PG-13 might be appropriate if a teen is mature enough to handle a glimpse of grandpa’s wizened willy.
+Parents’ Note: there are brief moments of incidental male nudity – not salacious – just a bunch of wizened geriatric men, thus an R rating.
+PG-13 might be appropriate if a teen is mature enough to handle a glimpse of grandpa’s willy.

 In Finnish, Joulupukki means the “Yule Goat,” who was part of pagan festivities honoring the solstice and return of the sun.
 The predecessor to Saint Nicholas (who came to Nordic lands from Turkey by way of Europe), he was a larger-than-life old man who wore goat skins and horns, known to frighten and punish children who had behaved badly.